Vijugowda24/dynamic-form/README.md

 2. Install dependencies: `npm install`
 3. Run the development server: `npm run dev`
 4. Open the application in your browser: `http://localhost:5173`

+# Preview

+./public/screenshot.png

+I have added a screenshot in the "public" folder.